uTigas/PI_Group14/README.md

 # PI_Group14
-Support repository for the development of 'Projeto de Informática' of Group 14, class of 2023/24.
+Repository for the development of 'Projeto de Informática' of Group 14, class of 2023/24.

+*Structure:*
+  - *Reconciliation*: Quantum Reconciliation Application for the PTQCI & partners project [IN PROGRESS]
+  - *System Stack*: Full-Stack Quantum Data Managment And Share Environment [IN PROGRESS]

+Both flows due date at *24 June*.

 ## Group Composition: